jouellnyc/BB-ESP32-KIOSK/README.md

 #### Setup
-At boot the esp32 launches a wifi SSID named 'mlb32jc2' and a password of '123456789'
+At boot the esp32 launches a wifi SSID named 'mlb32jc2' and a password of '123456789' Connect your mobile phone to it at 192.168.4.1
 <img src="images/mlb-essid.png" width="200"/>
-Connect to it at 192.168.4.1 and use the wizard to enter your local Wifi Credentials and Team.
+Use the wizard to enter your local Wifi Credentials and Team: